San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

 Alameda County Sheriff Encrypted Part of East Bay regional encryption

-• Contact your Supervisor: San Francisco Board of Supervisors has oversight authority over police policies
+• Contact your Supervisor: the San Francisco Board of Supervisors has oversight authority over police policies

-• Apply for media credentials: If you're a journalist, test the system and document any barriers
+• If you're a journalist, apply for media credentials to test the system and document any barriers

-• File public records requests: Ask for documentation of the media credentialing process and any denials
+• File public records requests asking for documentation of the media credentialing process and any denials

-• Share the Palo Alto playbook: Demonstrate that reversal is possible with sustained community pressure
+• Share the Palo Alto playbook to demonstrate that reversal is possible with sustained community pressure

 Take Action for Transparency